lbugnion/ms-glossary/instructions/getting-started.md

 At this point you should have received an email with instructions about the next steps.
 The email has a link pointing you to a new file that was created in the Microsoft Glossary GitHub repository.
 This is where you will spend most of this phase of the work.

+The synopsis is written in the Markdown language, a very simplified version of the HTML language.
+[More information about Markdown can be found here](https://www.markdownguide.org/).

+You can edit the synopsis directly in the GitHub portal.

 > Creating the synopsis should take you about 1-2 hours.

-Click on the link in the email that you receive.
+1. Click on the link in the email that you receive.

 > If you didn't receive an email after submitting the new term, check your junk folder.
 The email is titled `ACTION NEEDED: Thanks for submitting to the Microsoft Glossary`.
 If you still cannot find it, contact [LBugnion@microsoft.com](mailto:LBugnion@microsoft.com).